Typher77/Qu1Z-GREAU_Ludovic-CDOF03/README.md

 A simple little game.
 It's a quiz with multiple-choice questions.

 ## Description of the project
-Small quiz of ten questions, for one player !
+ This is a small quiz of ten questions, for one player !

 ## Prerequisite
 To run this project you will need :